 Taking serious steps to deal with noisy neighbours in your strata property

 While apartment living is a shared living space, noisy neighbours can be less considerate than others.
-If your issue is ongoing – you’ve already tried to have a friendly conversation and taken the informal steps, then here’s some of the more serious steps to deal with noisy neighbours in strata.
+If your issue is ongoing – you’ve already tried to have a friendly conversation and taken the informal steps, then here are steps to deal with noisy neighbours

 Here’s two key topics we cover in dealing with noisy neighbours in strata through more serious steps: